 - Do not wait or circle back at the airport or wait on the terminal roadway if the passenger is delayed.
 Instead, head back to the TNC Assignment Area (map above) and wait there for another request.
 Kindly ask your delayed passenger to request another ride when he or she is ready.

 Short ride bump: If you receive a request for a short ride from the airport after waiting in the queue, you may qualify for a higher queue position after you drop off your passenger.
-You’ll receive an SMS after dropping off to let you know you have the option to return to the staging area for a preferred spot in the queue.
-Please note, if you give a ride before returning to the staging area, you may still qualify for a preferred spot in line.
+You’ll receive an SMS after dropping off to let you know you have the option to return to the Assignment Area for a preferred spot in the queue.
+Please note, if you give a ride before returning to the Assignment Area, you may still qualify for a preferred spot in line.

-Lyft Line matches multiple passengers along the same route at the airport, giving you longer rides with less downtime at the staging area.
+Lyft Line matches multiple passengers along the same route at the airport, giving you longer rides with less downtime at the Assignment Area.

 Lyft Line rides are a bit more complicated than regular rides, so it's important you carefully follow the app.
 You'll be directed to each pickup and drop-off location in the most efficient order.
 As a reminder, you must only pick up passengers at the Ride Service signs.
 For more tips, review our Lyft Line basics.